-The CD may be dirty, damaged or inserted up-side down.
+"CD CHECK" (type B): The CD may be dirty, damaged or inserted up-side down.

 "WAIT" or "PLEASE WAIT": Operation has stopped due to a high temperature inside the player.
-Wait for a while and then press or DISCAUX.
-Contact your Toyota dealer if the CD still cannot be played back.
+Wait for a while and then press or CO-AUX or Contact your Toyota dealer if the CD still cannot be played back.